FransFaase/AdventOfCode2023/README.md

 # AdventOfCode2023

 My effort of the [Advent of Code 2023](https://adventofcode.com/2023) contest.
-All times are for Central European Timezone (CTE).
+All times are for Central European Timezone (CET).

 ### Friday, December 1, 2023